enisz/igdb/db/assets/templates/02-the-query-builder.md

 ?>
 ```

-The script above will produce this output:
+### Result
 ```text
 Invalid type of parameter for fields!
 String or array of strings are expected, integer passed!
 ```
+## {-}

 It is important to keep in mind, that this validation is happening "locally" on your server.
 The query builder can only validate the type of variables you pass, or it can validate against a list of predefined values that the API expects.
-For example, if the example above is altered like this:
+For example, if the example above is altered like below, the builder will not throw an exception as the method got a string, which is valid.

+## Example {.tabset}
+### Source
 ```php
 <?php